Books for Kids About Endangered Animal Species

 Tiger by Suzi Eszterhas

 Read about tiger cubs as they grow up in India.
 See the tigers in their rocky cliff cave, learn that the cubs won’t grow into all their stripes for two years, watch the family move to a new forest den, follow as the cubs learn to hunt, and then see how big the tigers get in two short years.
-A page of tiger facts finishes out this book.
+A page of tiger facts concludes this book.

 Elephant by Suzi Eszterhas